Elvis Luciano: Toronto Blue Jays

 The Blue Jays selected Luciano from the Royals organization in the 2018 Rule 5 draft.
 He was eligible because his first professional contract had been voided due to a medical issue.
 Luciano made the Blue Jays' 2019 Opening Day roster, becoming the first active major league player born in the 2000s.
 On March 31, Luciano made his major league debut at 19 years and 44 days old, throwing 11/3 scoreless innings against the Detroit Tigers.
 In doing so he became the youngest pitcher to appear in a game for the Blue Jays, as well as the youngest player to appear in a game during the 2019 MLB season.

 On April 28, 2019, Luciano earned his first major league win after recording the final out of the top of the 11th inning before the Blue Jays walked off the Oakland Athletics 5–4.
 On June 12, 2019, Luciano went on the 10-day injured list due to a right elbow sprain.
 On June 17, he was transferred to the 60-day injured list.
 He was activated from the injured list on September 12.
 Luciano did not make an appearance for the Blue Jays in 2020.

-Luciano made 11 starts for the Double-A New Hampshire Fisher Cats, going 0-1 with a 3.41 ERA and 33 strikeouts.
-On August 23, 2021, Luciano was released by the Blue Jays, and resigned to a new minor league contract on August 30.
+Luciano made 11 starts for the Double-A New Hampshire Fisher Cats, going 0–1 with a 3.41 ERA and 33 strikeouts.
+On August 23, 2021, Luciano was released by the Blue Jays, and re-signed to a new minor league contract on August 30.

 In 2022, Luciano pitched only three innings over two starts for the Fisher Cats before being shut down for the rest of the season due to a stress fracture in his pitching arm.
 He elected free agency following the season on November 10, 2022.

 Yomiuri Giants

 On January 24, 2023, Luciano signed with the Yomiuri Giants of Nippon Professional Baseball (NPB).
+He did not pitch at all in 2023, and played sparingly with the Giants developmental league team in 2024 and 2025, pitching 10 innings in 2024, and 3 in 2025.

+In 2026, Luciano made Yomiuri's NPB roster.